jeffreysbrother/generator-ninthlink/README.md

 * Image optimization
 * Git initialization
 * Choose between Google Tag Manager and Google Analytics
+* Use [yargs](https://www.npmjs.com/package/yargs) to customize the target directory of Gulp tasks
 * Wire-up dependencies installed with [Bower](http://bower.io)
 * The gulpfile makes use of [ES2015 features](https://babeljs.io/docs/learn-es2015/) by using [Babel](https://babeljs.io)
 * Many other customizations...